JacquesGariepy/Prompts/README.md

 Make sure fields 1 to 6 are answered very short, e.g. for the sender's name just say the name.
 Please answer in JSON machine-readable format, using the keys from above.
 Format the ouput as JSON object called "results".
-Pretty print the JSON and make sure that is properly closed at the end.
+Pretty print the JSON and make sure that is properly closed at the end."

-## Email sample
+### Email sample

-From: John Smith john.smith@example.com
+> "From: John Smith john.smith@example.com
 To: Jane Doe jane.doe@example.com
 Subject: Regarding the project proposal
-Date: April 15, 2023
+Date: April 15, 2023"

 Hi Jane,